China Country Report

 Despite a July 2018 incident involving the detonation of an improvised explosive device (IED) near the US embassy in Beijing's Chaoyang district, there is generally a low likelihood of IED attacks in China.
 The risk of terrorist attacks is small and restricted mostly to Xinjiang.
 Isolated attacks by Uighur militants will target government officials and the police with knives and at most crude IEDs in Kashgar, Hotan, and Aksu.
 Additional security in Xinjiang's capital, Urumqi, further mitigates risk in the region despite the greater number of potential targets.

-IHS Markit does not expect any major military escalations in 2018 from the current pattern of occasional naval harassments.
-China-Taiwan relations will probably worsen, leading to increased military activities near Taiwan.
 China's continued assertion of claims to most of the South and East China seas and construction of military facilities will continue to aggravate its neighbours.
-The recent completion of infrastructure on disputed South China Sea man-made islands incrementally increases interstate war risks between China and the Philippines, Malaysia, and Vietnam.
+The recent completion of military infrastructure on disputed South China Sea man-made islands incrementally increases interstate war risks between China and the Philippines, Malaysia, and Vietnam, although IHS Markit does not expect any significant military escalation beyond the current pattern of occasional naval harassments within the one-year outlook.
+China-Taiwan relations will probably worsen as Beijing continues to increase diplomatic pressures against Taiwan, but the risk of open military conflict remains minimal.

 Land acquisition without full engagement of local stakeholders increasingly faces protests, especially in Guangdong, Fujian, Zhejiang, Jiangsu, Shandong, and Sichuan.
 Given that the government is taking steps to mitigate a repeat of violent protests by making party officials more accountable towards environmental protection, future protests will probably be localised and less violent.
 The chances of protests, mostly in the form of marches and blockades, will remain high regarding major infrastructure construction, nuclear energy, mining, as well as oil and gas.